clusterio/clusterio/docs/configuration.md

 ### factorio.version

 Version of Factorio to use for this instance.
-Can be a version like "1.0.0" or special string "latest" meaning the latest version of Factorio found on the slave.
+Can be a version like "1.0.0" or special string "latest" meaning the latest version of Factorio found on the host.

 Defaults to "latest".